What Makes Copywriting An Underestimated Conversion Influencer

 Rishi believes that personalized experiences can go a long way in uplifting conversions.
 Not everyone in your target audience might have the same preferences; therefore, try to personalize your product page or sales pitch copy to accommodate for different segments in your audience group and engage better.

 Rishi shared an example of how his team redid the product page for an air purifier brand.
 They acknowledged that the page receives two kinds of visitors.
 Some very methodical people appreciate technical details about the product, and then some merely want a quick summary.
 And so they decided to create two versions of their sales pitch copy for the same page.

 They redid the product page and asked the visitors, ‘How much time do you have?’
 If they clicked on ‘I have two minutes’, they showed them the shortened version of the sales pitch.
 And if they selected, ‘I have time’, they presented the more detailed version of their sales pitch.
 This test improved sales of this product by 30%, and it happened solely by personalizing experiences for the consumer.

 Buyers love the idea of discovery

 People enjoy discovering something rare and exclusive that most others don’t have access to.
 It makes them feel good about themselves and instills a sense of achievement in them.
-Therefore, if your copy can position your product/service as something scarce and rare and make your audience feel as if they’ve stumbled upon something worthy, they are most likely to stick around and explore it.
+Therefore, if your copy can position your product/service as something rare and make your audience feel as if they’ve stumbled upon something worthy, they are most likely to stick around and explore it.

 We buy from people we like

-Rishi emphasizes on the fact that since the buyer and seller are socially distant when it comes to eCommerce, it can be tough to create a relationship deeper than a transactional one.
+Rishi emphasizes the fact that since the buyer and seller are socially distant when it comes to eCommerce, it can be tough to create a relationship deeper than a transactional one.
 Therefore, he believes that website copy must be leveraged impactfully to communicate your brand’s authentic personality and inject a sense of likeability towards the brand so that the customer enjoys interacting with you.

 Editor’s tip: A/B test your site copy to figure out what makes your audience click.